crsz20/SDCard-Interface-STM32/README.md

 - [x] Provide LED light indication for card detection
 - [x] Condense the program to a callable function
 - [x] Store the output as a CSV file
+- [ ] Improve modularity for a re-usable interface
 - [ ] Build a report generator with Excel and/or MatLab, or use DFR's DataAnalyzer